-Trump Endorses GOPer Who Vowed to ‘Round Up Criminal Illegals’ In His Pick-Up
+Trump Endorses GOPer Who Vowed to ‘Round Up Criminal Illegals’ in His Pickup

 His final ad features Trump, of course, but he also reminds viewers he is a “politically incorrect conservative.”

-Kemp’s not just a right-wing show horse, though: as Georgia’s chief election official, he’s been a big-time voter suppressor.
+Kemp’s not just a right-wing show horse, though: As Georgia’s chief election official, he’s been a big-time voter suppressor.

 If Trump buys Cagle’s hypothesis that GOP primaries are about craziness, he’s picked the right horse in Georgia.